Wāhi Tukurua – Mercury Bay Resource Recovery Centre Trust - Whitianga Environment & Conservation

 Who are we?

-Our team comprises six trustees and one committee member who volunteer their time and skills, and who are passionate about reducing, recycling, and reusing.
+Our team comprises trustees and volunteers who volunteer their time and skills, and who are passionate about reducing, recycling, and reusing.
 In attaining its purposes, the trust is committed to RESPECT/Guardianship, INTEGRITY/Leadership and INCLUSION/Heartfelt Connection.
 We will also be working closely with local iwi Ngāti Hei, in a consultancy role, to ensure the project aligns with Te Ao Māori principles.